CALIFORNIA ADVANCEMENT RESEARCHERS ASSOCIATION

 Section G. Duties of Officers and Directors

-The Secretary’s duties shall include: Record-keeping; taking minutes at Board meetings and distributing approved minutes to Board members; chairing the Nominations Committee (as specified in Article IV, Section C); recording election results and announcing those results at the first meeting following the election; keeping the CARA calendar; overseeing the CARA archives; coordinating photography at events, and performing other duties as assigned by the Board.
+The Secretary’s duties shall include: Record-keeping; taking minutes at Board meetings and distributing approved minutes to Board members; chairing the Nominations Committee (as specified in Article IV, Section C); recording election results and announcing those results to the Board; overseeing the CARA archives; and performing other duties as assigned by the Board.

-The Communications Chair shall manage the coordination and the preparation of the CARA newsletter, which shall be published and distributed at least twice a year; manage the coordination and the preparation of CARA electronic communications; provide CARA news and event information to APRA, PRSPCT-L, and other suitable media; help coordinate the promotion, design and content of the CARA website, and perform other duties as assigned by the Board.
+The Communications Chair shall manage the coordination and the preparation of the CARA blog, which shall have content updated and shared throughout the year; manage the coordination and the preparation of CARA electronic communications; provide CARA news and event information to Apra, PRSPCT-L, and other suitable media; help coordinate the promotion, design and content of the CARA website; and perform other duties as assigned by the Board.

 The Vendor Relations Chair is responsible for the promotion of CARA to vendors, as well as working with vendors to promote partnership agreements, and sponsorship at regional Seminar Days, at the CARA Conference, and at other programs or events.
 The Vendor Relations Chair keeps all lists of vendor contacts and address and acts as the liaison between vendors and the CARA Administrator.
 Performs other duties as assigned by the Board.